 A more insidious danger arises from residual poisons on vegetables and fruits that have been sprayed to kill pests.
-Although federal regulations govern allowable residues on market products, and prescribe the minimum time between the last spraying and harvesting, inadequate inspection and state laws less strict than federal, often fail to prevent the marketing of dangerously contaminated farm produce.
+Although federal regulations govern allowable residues on market products, and prescribe the minimum time between the last spraying and harvesting, inadequate inspection and state laws less strict than federal often fail to prevent the marketing of dangerously contaminated farm produce.
 Since residues are not readily washed off, even with soap, those who eat these products accumulate poisons in their bodies faster than is considered safe by the usually permissive standards of government agencies, regardful with equal solicitude for the economic advantages to the chemical manufacturers as for the health of the consumer.
 And even when residues are kept to accepted safe limits they will in time accumulate to levels which though not immediately harmful to health can under morbid stress and chronic illness exacerbate a disease process and contribute to the cause of death.

 Even if we are willing to accept these hazards to health and the cost in life, still the use of organic insecticides permanently to control various kinds of insects is a futile undertaking in the end, and so the losses are sustained without the advantages of the expected benefits.
 Adaptation to changes in the environment comes about through mutations; and the rate at which mutations occur in turn depends on the rate of reproduction of the species under consideration.
-In man the periodicity of reproduction is about twenty years which means fr.

-that many centuries or even millenniums must pass before adaptation through natural selection -- leaving out of consideration the possibility of future genetic engineering -- becomes appreciable.
+In man the periodicity of reproduction is about twenty years which means that many centuries or even millenniums must pass before adaptation through natural selection -- leaving out of consideration the possibility of future genetic engineering -- becomes appreciable.
 For passerine birds, the common song birds for example, reproductive periodicity is about one year so that even with them evolution is too slow a process to adapt a species to a potentially lethal environmental change, in time to save it from extinction.
 With insects, however, the situation is quite different.
-The reproductive cycle of the house fly is so short that if all the descendants of one pair lived and reproduced normally during one summer season from April to August the total number would be $10^{20}$ , One hundred billion billion.
-A comparable figure for the cabbage aphid assuming an average of 41 young per female in 16 generations between March and October is 10, or 10,000 times more than the house Thus it is obvious that among insects the opportunity fly. for mutations to take place bestowing resistance to organic poisons is enormously increased.
+The reproductive cycle of the house fly is so short that if all the descendants of one pair lived and reproduced normally during one summer season from April to August the total number would be 10^{20} .
+One hundred billion billion.
+A comparable figure for the cabbage aphid assuming an average of 41 young per female in 16 generations between March and October is 1024, or 10,000 times more than the house Thus it is obvious that among insects the opportunity fly. for mutations to take place bestowing resistance to organic poisons is enormously increased.
 Strains of insects resistant to many of the common insecticides have been observed.
-House insectivales flies insusceptible to DDT are becoming common.
+House flies insusceptible to DDT are becoming common.
 In many mosquito control programs it has been noted after several applications of chlorinated hydrocarbons that the insect is as abundant as it was at the starting of spraying.
-In Tampa Bay, Florida where mosquito control was conducted for several years by aerial spraying, increasingly high concentrations of DDT were found necessary to produce the same results as were obtained the previous year until ultimately the program was discontinued.
-In the mean time the destruction of fish and crustacean life in the shallow waters of the bay had become so extensive that the population of herons and egrets, tourist attractions of the region, which depend on these animals as a insert major food resource were driven from the area. pages 10a, 10b, 10c, 10d The defenders of DDT, who oppose any limitation on its manufacture and use, cite the undeniable benefit it has brought to people around the world, notably in the undeveloped, tropical countries, by controlling malaria and other insect vector prime diseases.
-Ceylon is named as the arch-example of a country whose moribund society, saddled with endemic malaria, was rescued from a condition of chronic ill-health and lassitude and raised to a state of vigor and social progress by the wide-spread application of DDT to control the anopheles mosquito.
-Yet, recently the effectiveness of the insecticide has diminished, the anopheles have not been eradicated as forecast and are reappearing in strains resistant to DDT, and malaria more virulent than before has returned to deplete the Ceylanese.
-To forestall regression to the former state of social deterioration the use of DDT has had to be supplanted by other insecticides of the chlorinated hydrocarbon group, with only partial success, and at the same time old conventional public health measures have been reinstituted.
-The question must be asked whether chemical insecticides offer any hope for the elimination or lasting control of insect born diseases, or should a totally different approach be sought for the permanent eradication of these plagues on mankind of which biological controls promise the greatest success.
+In Tampa was discontinued.
+In the mean time the destruction of fish and crustacean life in the shallow waters of the bay had become so extensive that the population of herons and egrets, tourist attractions of the region, which depend on these animals as a major food resource were driven from the area. pages 10a.